step-by-step-tutorial/springboot-tutorial/log-aggregation-elk/README.md

 <p align="justify">

-This tutorial is about integration of Spring Boot and ELK (Elasticsearch, Logstash, Kibana).
+This tutorial is about the integration of Spring Boot and ELK (Elasticsearch, Logstash, Kibana).
 For more information about ELK see the [https://www.elastic.co](https://www.elastic.co).

 </p>